bc-ticketing/host-client/README.md

 ## Run Environment

-First, go to root of the project and install the dependencies.
+First, go to the root of the project and install the dependencies.

 ```bash
 cd host-client